dkilcy/saltstack-base/README.md

 Use SaltStack (Salt) in conjunction with Kickstart to install and provision multiple bare-metal machines running CentOS 7.

+- TODO: Go over a quick SaltStack tutorial [HERE]()

+The reference system for the Salt masters for testing is described in the next section.

+Reference Architecture:

 Bare-metal machines take on one of two roles:
 - Salt masters
 - Salt minions

-The reference system for the Salt masters is described in the next section.

-Reference Architecture:

-Specifications for the Salt masters:
+-
+Salt master:
 - [MintBox 2](http://www.amazon.com/MintBox-IPC-D2x2-C3337NL-H500-WB-XLM-FM4U-BMint-2-Desktop/dp/B00EONR674)
 - Intel Core i5-3337U @ 1.8 GHz
 - 8GB DDR3 1600 memory